-To promote fashion as an engine for economic empowerment.
+To promote fashion and fine arts as an engine for economic empowerment in East Africa.

-To grow a sustainable fashion ecosystem that connects rural, urban, and international communities through convening events in the interest of economic stimulus, personal empowerment, and cultural preservation.
+To grow a sustainable fashion and arts ecosystem that connects rural, urban, and international communities through convening events in the interest of economic stimulus, personal empowerment, and cultural preservation.

-Equipping hundreds of youth, who would otherwise be unable to attend, school with life skills like sewing.
-Providing work for hundreds of designers, models, and support personnel through production of groundbreaking events, helping thousands gain access to economic empowerment in Eastern Africa.
-Providing healthcare and clean water for our communities.
+Equipping hundreds of youth who would otherwise be unable to attend school with life skills like sewing.
+Providing work for hundreds of designers, models, and support personnel through production of groundbreaking events, helping thousands gain access to economic empowerment in East Africa.
+Providing healthcare and clean water to underserved, rural communities.

 Our History of Impact

 In 2009, Laurie DeJong received the Enterprising Woman of the Year Award for the rapid growth of her full service event management agency LDJ Productions.
 Through this process she was introduced to The Institute of Economic Empowerment whose mission is to pair entrepreneurs in the United States with Entrepreneurs in Rwanda.
 She immediately signed on and was paired with an aspiring fashion designer from Rwanda.
 Through this personal connection and her professional background as the Agency Producer of New York Fashion Week, Laurie recognized the fashion and fine arts sector could be a generator of much needed economic development, job creation and community development in developing nations.